srsmith516/lab-01/README.md

 Run the following commands to allow git to track these files:
 * `git add c-echo.h`
-* `git add main.cpp`
+* `git add main2.cpp`

 One of the benefits of writing unit tests is that it forces you to think about how to subdivide a problem across a number of different classes and functions, because those become your testable units.
 The main itself cannot be unit tested since a different main will be needed to compile the unit tests.
 This is why in most large programming projects the only thing the main does is call a different function or create an object and call a method on that object.

 ## CMake

 Before we can start actually writing the unit tests, there are a few changes we'll need to make to our repository.
 The first issue is that in order to use gtest is we'll need to change from hand compiling our program to using a build system.
 Gtest doesn't support the basic make build system, but instead supports CMake.
-As with the last lab, start by creating the following CMakeLists.txt file:
+As with the last part, start by updating the following CMakeLists.txt file:

 ```
 CMAKE_MINIMUM_REQUIRED(VERSION 2.8)

+ADD_EXECUTABLE(area_calculator
+    src/main.cpp
+    src/rectangle.cpp
+)

 ADD_EXECUTABLE(c-echo
-    main.cpp
+    main2.cpp
 )
 ```